canonical-websites/tutorials.ubuntu.com/tutorials/containers/install-a-local-kubernetes-with-microk8s/install-a-local-kubernetes-with-microk8s.md

 positive
 : You may need to configure your firewall to allow pod-to-pod and pod-to-internet communication:
+  (192.168.1.xx should be substituted for the master node ip address)
 ```
 sudo ufw allow in on cni0 && sudo ufw allow out on cni0
 sudo ufw default allow routed
+sudo ufw allow in on eth0 from 192.168.1.xx to any proto tcp port 10255
+sudo ufw allow in on eth0 from 192.168.1.xx to any proto tcp port 25000
 ```